codywb/slack-pyblock-builder/README.md

 ![logo-full](docs/resources/images/logo-full.png)
 ---
 **PyBlock Builder** is a lightweight library written in Python for constructing UI with Slack's [Block Kit UI](https://api.slack.com/block-kit) framework.
 It was designed to make it easier for anyone—from hobbyists to professional devs—to create Slack apps faster with fewer lines of code.

+For the purposes of demonstrating how to use the features of **PyBlock Builder**, this documentation assumes at least basic familiarity with the Slack platform, its [Block Kit UI](https://api.slack.com/block-kit) framework, and the [Bolt for Python SDK](https://slack.dev/bolt-python/tutorial/getting-started).
+If you are new to any or all of these, please check out the great documentation provided by Slack from the link above.

 ---
 ![img](https://img.shields.io/pypi/v/pyblock-builder.svg)